-Power thrummed from beneath my skin and spread outward and upward, covering my body like sheets of liquid flame, so that a warm-weight akin to being underwater pressed in upon my consciousness and mind and every nerve I was suddenly, and blissfully, aware of once again.
-My will gathered and settled into place across my flesh in the usual choice of raiment and cloth, if accurate to the period and setting, so that I was clad in black from ear to boot.
+Power thrummed from beneath my semi-corporal skin and spread out to encompass my soul whole, like sheets of liquid flame, so that a weight akin to being caught in a warm current pressed in upon my consciousness and mind and every nerve I was suddenly, and blissfully, aware of once again.
+My will gathered and settled into place across my flesh in the usual choice of raiment and cloth, if accurate to the period and setting, so that I was clad in black from brow to boot.
 In my main hand my old, worn staff formed once more, and dangling from its neck lay my mother's silver pentacle pendant and the ruby of Way-knowledge within.
 My first breath was a rush of sudden life, and I threw my head back and expelled it in a shout of exuberance, in a roaring-laugh of near-delirious joy and echoing challenge all the same.

 Uriel was right; I would enjoy this, and dearly so.

-The Orcs gnashed their teeth together at the sight of my newly gathered form, and without the Balrog at their aide, they were reluctant indeed to stroll under the noon-sun and face me.
+The Orcs gnashed their teeth together at the sight of my newly gathered form, and without the Balrog at their side, they were reluctant indeed to stroll under the noon-sun and face me.

 "Come on, then, your dirt-licking sons of the mud!
 Return to your cavernous cradling burrows, hollows and holes, or stand firm and fight me," and here I paused in the middle of my declaration, and considered what I would call myself hereafter, before the words spilled over my lips as if guided but no less true in their own way, "for I am Dresden the Black, and I reap fire from the heavens and the earth, and consume all that stand in opposition with might unseen since the age of Gothmog, high lord of the Balrogs!"

-The whistle of many an arrow being drawn back and slung forth pierced the warm air in response and, almost without thought, a concentric silver oval-shield materialized before my body and caught them, cast them aside to my left and right.
+The creak of many an arrow being drawn back and the whistle as they were slung forth pierced the air in response and, almost without thought, a concentric silver oval-shield materialized before my body and caught them, cast them aside to my left and right.

-Fear appeared in their eyes, then.
-They had faced down one Wizard this morn, and lost their greatest ally for it, and now anew came a second that could throw down their weaponry so easily.
+They had faced down one Wizard this morn, and lost their greatest ally for it, and now anew came a second that could dismiss their weaponry so easily.
 Moria had lessened their resolve to face such a foe, and I knew that had they been the Uruk-hai of Isengard, the challenge would have carried further, but these weak-spined wretches turned tail and fled rather than risk proving my words any truer.
 To be sure I thrust my staff forward and crowed victoriously, "Fuego!" and sent a low surge of flame scorching up and into the hole in the rock face they had emerged from, so that the squeals and groans of pain reflected back along the way toward me.

-It felt glorious to be alive and able to distribute my spells wholly once again, and I couldn't help but grin as my thoughts turned toward the Fellowship, and Saruman, and all of the events that lay ahead.
-My staff creaked pleasantly in hand as I took my first steps.
+It felt glorious to be alive and able to distribute my spells wholly once again, and I couldn't help but relish the moment as my thoughts turned toward the Fellowship, and Saruman, and all of the events that lay ahead.

 End of Chapter One.